-Proposed Project Compared to the GPA EIR Project Envi ronmental Factors for Determining Environmental Effect Potentially New Impact - Further Investigation to be Undertaken New Impact - Reduced to No Change to Previous Impact, but New or Revised Mitigation Identified No Change to Previous Impact or Mitigation Identified Topic Not Previously Analyzed; No Significant Project Impact the Con impainfor land mea AGRICULTURAL AND FOREST RESOUR Etermining whether impacts to agricultural resour California Agricultural Land Evaluation and Site is servation as an optional model to use in assess acts to forest resources, including timberland, are mation compiled by the California Department of including the Forest and Range Assessment P is urement methodology provided in Forest Protocald the project: rces are signif Assessment N ing impacts or e significant e of Forestry and Project and the flodel (1997) pr agriculture an nvironmental e Fire Protectio Forest Legacy repared by the lid farmland.
-In ffects, lead ag n regarding the Assessment e California Depa n determining wh gencies may refe e state's invento project; and fore ertment of eether er to ory of forest a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?
+In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project:

+a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest